ou-ecolab/ecopad/README.md

 Intermediate Summary:
 We have created a new task for ecopad.
-We can reach it from the REST-api and pretend (for the moment) that it does something different that the `test` example.
+We can reach it from the REST-api and pretend (for the moment) that it does something different than the `test` example.

-Note
+Note:
 - that the fact that we use 'ssh' for the 'test' and your new task (to perform it in a docker container that is   connected via an internal network)  is by no means necessary for all tasks.
   Look at the `add` function (also check it out via the api ) which is completely written in `python`.
   We use containers only because this is the use case for the models in the present ecopad.